How Do I Fix a Negative Equity Car Loan?

 Tips to Fast Equity Accumulation.

-Pay more than your monthly payment requires.
-Paying more than the minimum amount for your monthly payment adds money to the equity and in return lowers the amount of interest you will pay.
+- Pay more than your monthly payment requires.
+Paying more than the minimum amount of your monthly payment adds money to the equity and in return lowers the amount of interest you will pay.
 It is a double blessing.
 More equity, less interest.

-Keep your car in excellent condition.
+- Keep your car in excellent condition.
 Repair things that break, stick to the regular maintenance schedule and repair body damage.
 This will keep up your car’s trade-in or resale value.
-This, in turn, slows the effect of deprecation and makes the car easier to sell or negotiate a higher trade in value.
+This, in turn, slows the effect of depreciation and makes the car easier to sell or negotiate a higher trade-in value.

 New Help For An Old Problem